Want to have more vegan products in your grocery store? Here are some tips to get more plant-based foods in your area!

-As I’ve mentioned in the past, David and I love having wine and cheese nights… Or as they’ve come to be known, “nibbly nights.”
-It’s so easy to put together a meal of roasted chickpeas, pickles, olives, dolmas, and some kind of spread with crackers and/or bread.
+As I’ve mentioned in the past, David and I love having wine and vegan cheese nights… It’s so easy to put together a meal of roasted chickpeas, pickles, warmed Castelvetrano olives, dolmas, and some kind of spread with crackers and/or bread.
 Dinner is ready with virtually no dishes, and it’s a fun and romantic change of pace.
 There was just one thing curiously missing from our wine and cheese nights, and it wasn’t the wine.

 The problem was that I couldn’t get high quality vegan cheese in our area.
 Nut-based cheeses are my favorite.
 I think they have the best flavor and consistency, but living in a small town, I’d either have to make my own or order it.
-I can and do make my own from scratch, and I highly recommend that.
+I can and do make my own from scratch (like this jalapeño cashew cheese), and I highly recommend that.
 However, on those low-fuss nights, the last thing that I wanted was to soak cashews well in advance.
 The whole point was that I wanted something easy, and if I didn’t have to pay shipping costs, all the better.

 So when I noticed that a grocery store near me was expanding their store and widening their options, the timing seemed right to contact them about carrying a nut-based cheese.
 I went to the store’s website, clicked to the contact page, and wrote in my preferred store location.
 In my message, I suggested three different brands of nut-based cheese (and my personal favorites): Miyoko’s Kitchen, Treeline, and Punk Rawk.